-Our community values our local heritage and footpath dining locations need to consider heritage impact.
-Footpath trading in these locations has the potential to impede views to significant heritage frontages and detract from the significance of our heritage buildings.
+Our community values our local heritage and Outdoor Dining Structure locations need to consider heritage impact.
+Outdoor Dining Structures in these locations have the potential to impede views to significant heritage frontages and detract from the significance of our heritage buildings.